 1. Canva – Top tool for making visual content

-Canva is regarded as one of the best tools for creating engaging visual content thanks to its user-friendly interface and large library of customizable templates.
-It also offers a sturdy free plan for all your basic visual content creation needs.
+Canva is widely regarded as one of the best visual content tools thanks to its intuitive interface and large library of customizable templates.
+It also offers a solid free plan for all your basic visual content creation needs.

-With Canva, users can easily design professional-looking designs, illustrations, and assets from social media posts to marketing materials, without the need for extensive design experience or too steep of a learning curve.
+With Canva, users can easily create professional-looking designs, illustrations, and assets, without the need for extensive design experience or too steep of a learning curve.
+This makes it a popular choice for social media marketers and content creators who want visual consistency without taking hours to create images.

 2. Filestage – Top tool for reviewing visual content